po-boisvert/Election_Analysis/README.md

 <img src="https://github.com/poboisvert/Election_Analysis/blob/main/Ressources/election_analysis.png" width="300" />

 Summary by County
 Jefferson aggregated 10.5% of vote or 38,855 votes.
 Denver aggregated 82.8% of vote or 306,055 votes.
 Arapahoe aggregated 6.7% of vote or 24,801 votes.

-The heawiest wight across all counties is Denver (the largest turnout) with a total of 306,055 votes on a total of 369,711 votes.
+The figure 2 show the heawiest county across all is Denver (the largest turnout) with a total of 306,055 votes on a total of 369,711 votes.